TouK/nussknacker/docs/Quickstart.md

   * Elasticsearch
   * Kibana
 * Nginx
-  * To be able to view all applications on single port
+  * To be able to view all applications on a single port

 ## Switch application version
 To switch Nussknacker version